 Active Directory is a critical part of any organization’s infrastructure as it is essential in organizing a company’s users and computers.
 Approximately 95% of Fortune 1000 companies leverage the benefits of using Active Directory for their environment; however, securing it across an organization is not always easy.
 AD security is vital as everything from user credentials, applications and sensitive data can be stored in the database.
 This is also why AD is a significant target for cyberattacks.

 Organizations lacking skilled staff tend to only focus on configuring the minimum requirements to complete and implement the deployment of the server.
 As for server patches and upgrades, there often requires qualified personnel to remove specific files or turn off certain protocols to finish securing the Active Directory server.
-Without a thorough understanding of what each of the patch and updates do, it is common for some of these holes to remain open.
+Without a thorough understanding of what each of the patches and updates do, it is common for some of these holes to remain open.

-A. Limit Local Administrator Access
+Limit Local Administrator Access

 If all users in an organization have local administrator access and a higher privileged account logs into the same workstation or server, then it is possible for users to assume the privileges of the higher privileged account (e.g. Domain Administrator).

-B. Limit Privileged Administrator Usage
+Limit Privileged Administrator Usage

-Privileged accounts such as one in the Domain Administrators or Enterprise Administrators group should not be used to perform general tasks that do not require such high privileges.
+Privileged accounts, such as one in the Domain Administrators or Enterprise Administrators group, should not be used to perform general tasks that do not require such high privileges.

-C. Segment Administrative Accounts
+Segment Administrative Accounts

 Administrative accounts should be divided into different groups of different tiers.
 A good example of an effective division is as follows: